-The Grampians has a long and interesting history that can be explored at museums and galleries across the region.
+The Grampians have a long and interesting history that can be explored at museums and galleries across the region.

 Petschel House in Hamilton is a Studio Gallery and Garden open for visitors and locals to explore.
 Jenni Mitchell & Mervyn Hannan offer classes and workshops where students are encouraged to ‘see with the artists’ eye’ and paint from observation.

-While in Hamilton visit the Sir Reginald Ansett Transport Museum which is based on the Ansett company's first aircraft hangar along with a lot of memorabilia to see.
+While in Hamilton visit the Hamilton Gallery and Sir Reginald Ansett Transport Museum which is based on the Ansett company's first aircraft hangar along with a lot of memorabilia to see.

 The Stick Shed, formally known as the Number 1 Emergency Grain Store, is a large grain store in Murtoa, a town in the Wimmera region.
 The Stick Shed as you see it today remains fully protected, and it was added to the Australian Heritage List in 2014.
 The Stick Shed is now a major tourist attraction in the Wimmera.